Cancer Internet Resources

 Oncolink (http://oncolink.org/) is a collection of Internet resources on the prevention and treatment of cancer maintained by the University of Pennsylvania Cancer Center.
 Includes news, book reviews, disease, and patient support links.

-Women’s Cancer Network (http://www.foundationforwomenscancer.org) is the official site of the Gynecologic Cancer Foundation – physicians “dedicated to preventing, detecting and conquering cancer in women.”
+Foundation for Women’s Cancer (http://www.foundationforwomenscancer.org) is the official site of the Society of Gynecologic Oncology.
+This nonprofit organization is “dedicated to increasing research, education and awareness about gynecologic cancer risk, prevention, early detection and optimal treatment.”
 It has information on the organization, the types of cancer that affect women, cancer risks for women, and a search engine to locate gynecologic oncologists.
-There are also links to related sites, publications, and support groups.
+There are also links to related sites, publications and support groups.

 Complementary / Alternative Treatments